aurumic/symbol-recognizer/README.md

 a simple hand drawn symbol recognizer app powered by emnist byclass model with a svelte web page
-also made exclusively for uni
+made exclusively for uni
-also also will not be maintained
+also will not be maintained

 what you need :